ampl/amplpy/docs/source/getting-started.rst

    import amplpy

 Together with your existing AMPL implementation, this will provide the full object library and access to all AMPL functions.
+Please make sure that the folder containing the AMPL executable is in the system search path.

 Deployment
 ----------

 To deploy AMPL API applications to users who do not have their own AMPL installations, include with your application the AMPL executable (``ampl`` or ``ampl.exe``), and the ``amplpy`` package.
+Note that the folder containing the AMPL executable should be in the system search path.